samuraisam/pyapns/README.md

         'timeout':            15

       Arguments:
-            app_id         the app_id to alter
+            app_id         String         the app_id to alter
-            key            configuration key to change
+            key            String         configuration key to change
-            value          value of key
+            value          Any            value of key
       Returns:
             None
 ### log